raymondworkshop/raymondworkshop.github.io/_posts/diary/2021-07-07-monthly-review.md

         - be a value-giver

+#### 2021-07-09
+* TODO
+    - read 'conversation casanova'
+    - read 'how to design program'
+    - finish the drawing homework, and read about persepective in drawing

 #### 2021-07-08
 * pass the driver test
     + so happy
     + believe in myself

 #### 2021-07-07